garrandall/popular-music-data/tracks/best-thing-i-never-had-beyonce.md

 'Cause honestly, you turned out to be the best thing I never had Oh, you turned out to be the best thing I never had And I will always be the best thing you never had
-Ooh, best thing you never had
+Oh best thing you never had
-I used to want you so bad, I'm so through with that 'Cause honestly, you turned out to be the best thing I never had Oh, you turned out to be the best thing I never had Ooh, I will never be the best thing you never had
+I used to want you so bad, I'm so through with that 'Cause honestly, you turned out to be the best thing I never had Oh, you turned out to be the best thing I never had
+Oh I will never be the best thing you never had
 Oh baby, I bet it sucks to be you right now